327979420/Xianpei-intern-repo/Agile-Principles.md

 Scrum follows a **structured sprint-based approach**, where work is planned in fixed iterations (sprints), and only **limited changes** can be made within each sprint.
 Each team member has a **defined role**, and the process follows a structured framework with sprint planning, reviews, and retrospectives.

 Kanban, on the other hand, is **more flexible and allows continuous work management**.
 It does not follow fixed-length iterations, making it **more adaptable to change**.
 Work is visualized on a Kanban board, and tasks move through the workflow based on priority and capacity rather than predefined sprints.
+Most importantly, it has working in progress limit according to the team's capacity.

 ---